Royal recognition for Queen’s University’s work on Shared Education

 Shared Education has made a considerable impact on Northern Ireland and beyond.
 Through its model of cross-sectoral school collaboration, using a strong academic research base, it has become a core pillar of education policy and practice in Northern Ireland and has been adopted by educators and policymakers in other divided societies across the world.

+Professor Tony Gallagher, from the Centre for Shared Education at Queen’s, said: “Queen’s University is now recognised internationally for its Shared Education and the positive impact it is having in post-conflict societies.
 This award is a tribute to the many hundreds of teachers and thousands of pupils who have helped make Shared Education work.
-Not only is it transforming the education sector in Northern Ireland but we are working with academics and educators to adapt the model to other divided cities and countries like Jerusalem, Beirut, Los Angles, Kosovo and North Macedonia.'
+Not only is it transforming the education sector in Northern Ireland but we are working with academics and educators to adapt the model to other divided cities and countries like Jerusalem, Beirut, Los Angles, Kosovo and North Macedonia.”